Motivic classes of some classifying stacks: The Grothendieck group of stacks

 \subsection{Computing the class of a classifying stack}

-In this section, we state some special cases of the results of the last section which frequently will be used in actual computations.
+section which frequently will be used in actual computations.
 We also make some sample computations. \begin{prop} Let $G$ be an affine group over a field $k$ acting linearly on an $n$-dimensional $k$-vector space $V$.
 Then we have the relations

 in $\KK_0(\cStack_k)$. \end{prop} \begin{proof} For the first equality, we apply Corollary~\ref{gro-st-fact}, with $\GL_n$ as our special group, the space $V$ as our fibre and the 1-morphism $[V/G] \to \BB G$ as our $V$-fibration associated to the $G$-torsor $\ast \to \BB G$.
 For the second equality, we instead have the fibre $\PP(V)$ and the $\PP(V)$-fibration $[\PP(V)/G] \to \BB G$ associated to the same torsor as above. \end{proof} It should be stressed that it is crucial that the action of $G$ on $\PP(V)$ comes from a linear action on $V$ in the proposition above.